 The good news is that you aren’t powerless against scammers.
 When in doubt, hang up, or just don’t answer.
 Look for follow-up information such as a voicemail or email.
 Check associated websites and try to find an address.

 You can also add your phone number to the National Do Not Call Registry.
 Telemarketers are heavily penalized for calling numbers on this list, so if you add your number to the registry and still get a suspicious call, there’s a good chance it’s illegitimate.
-The registry only limits telemarketers, so your doctor and bank can still reach you via phone when necessary.
+The registry only limits telemarketers, so your doctor, bank or a political organization can still reach you via phone when necessary.

 Using a reverse phone lookup tool can save you some time on research.
 Just plug in the unknown phone number and find out who’s been trying to reach you.